Nordstroem1/EventForFriends/README.md

 # Github-repo-mall
 Github security
+This is a Github Repo templete for future use.
-This will make my repository more secure for future use.
+As I've added some branch rules and set up Dev/prod environment repository more secure for future use.